isomerpages/mse-zerowaste/_waste-streams/02-e-waste.md

 <a name="why"></a>
 #### Why is this a problem?

 E-waste refers to electrical and electronic waste, such as computers, laptops, mobile phones and TVs.
 While these items can often be refurbished, repaired or recycled, they are usually discarded instead.
-Not only does e-waste contain valuable and scarce materials, there are also small amounts of harmful substances that could potentially harm our environment and health if not handled properly.
+Not only does e-waste contain valuable and scarce materials such as silver and gold, there are also small amounts of harmful substances such as cadmium and lead that could potentially harm our environment and health if not handled properly.

 ![e-waste infographic](/images/Co2.jpg)